Timepiece, small numbered release: (41mm).

 At UnconstrainedTime, we anticipate the questions that arise when encountering truly original artistic expression—so we provide pathways to deeper appreciation through thoughtfully crafted content and experiences . . .

-See more on the UnconstrainedTime brand philosophy.
+Discover more about the UnconstrainedTime brand philosophy.

 You’ll only get this one chance to own one of the first 3D fractal watches ever created.
 Make sure you subscribe to our Priority List for updates on the launch of Fractal Emergence.